Ascospore: Morphology and ornamentation

-Even missing traits can be diagnostic—for example, Taphrina ascospores lack true walls and bud like yeast cells.
+Even missing traits can be diagnostic; for example, Taphrina ascospores lack true walls and bud like yeast cells.
 Microscopic techniques such as phase-contrast or differential interference contrast microscopy help reveal these details of ascospore ornamentation and septation.
-In practice, mycologists often stain spores with dyes such as lactofuchsin or cotton blue to observe shape and internal septa, test a drop of iodine (Melzer's reagent) for any amyloid blueing reaction, and note surface ornamentation at high magnification.
-These features—often preserved even in dried herbarium specimens—have long been central to defining ascomycete taxa.
+In practice, mycologists often stain spores with dyes to make walls and septa easier to see.
+Lactofuchsin or cotton blue are used to observe shape and internal septa, a drop of iodine (Melzer's reagent) is used for any amyloid blueing reaction and to note surface ornamentation at high magnification.
+These features, often preserved even in dried herbarium specimens, have long been central to defining ascomycete taxa.
 Modern approaches, including electron microscopy, have supplemented these criteria with ultrastructural characters (such as wall layering patterns), but classical ascospore morphology remains one of the most reliable tools for identifying and classifying Ascomycota.